Skip to content

 call surface%connect_nearby_vertices

-call surface%analize
+call surface%analyze

 print '(A)', surface%statistics() ! disconnected edges should be reduced